 The costs of owning a vacation rental are a bit different than owning a rental with a longer lease term.

 - Taxes: bit only will you have property taxes to consider, but you will also be taxed on your rental income and with an occupancy tax.

 - Cleaning: Your cleaning fees will be considerable.
 With tenants coming and going, you will need to thoroughly clean the rental between guests.

 - Utilities: With a standard rental, your tenant will pay most, if not all utilities.
 With a vacation rental, these costs fall on you.
 Your guests may not be as mindful about turning off the lights if they aren’t the ones paying the bills.

 - Marketing: Your marketing will be a full-time thing.
 With a traditional rental, you only market until you find a tenant, but with a vacation rental, you will constantly be on the lookout for new renters.

-How will you be financing the purchase of your Fort Lauderdale vacation rental?
+How will you be financing the purchase of your Florida vacation rental?
 Payi8ng in cash will save you from high-interest rates, but it isn’t always possible.
 There are different loans you can use to buy the property including a convention loan, short-term loan, or portfolio loan.
 Most of these types of loans will require a substantial down-payment up front.
 Sit down with your accountant or financial advisor to determine which type of loan makes the most sense for you.